csc-466-2022-winter/csc-466-student/labs/Lab7.md

 #### Problem 1
 This is an open ended question that requires you to code.
 I have provided my own ratings for some of the movies in the dataset.
 What would you recommend to me based on my recommendations if you applied user-user filtering?
 Feel free to also change to your rankings.
 I ranked the top 5 movies according to the count of users who have ranked movies.

+##### Upload a copy of your code, output, and discussion here: https://canvas.calpoly.edu/courses/67334/assignments/477738

 ```python
 data[['movieId','title']].value_counts()
 ```